Over the last several years, cable and satellite TV providers have been experiencing a massive loss of customers, cord cutting statistics confirm.

-6. People aged 40 to 50 watch traditional pay-TV the most.
+6. People aged 40 to 50 watch traditional pay-TV the most, cord cutting statistics reveal.

 Adults aged 40 to 50 make up 25.5% of consumers who watch over 6 hours of TV daily.
 This habit seems to be an extreme behavior, as consumers aged either below or above this age watch considerably less.

-Gender also seems to play a role in TV consumption habits, as males are more like (31.4%) to watch 3 to 4 hours of TV daily, whereas 27.2% of women spend 1 to 2 hours watching TV.
+Gender also plays a role in TV consumption habits, as males are more like (31.4%) to watch 3 to 4 hours of TV daily, whereas 27.2% of women spend 1 to 2 hours watching TV.

 7. In 2018, 7.9% of consumers aged 18 to 64 claimed they were “extremely likely” to become cord cutters in 2019.